Calling all High School Students who would like to brush up on their writing skills over the summer or get a head start on the upcoming school year.

 The PHC Writing Mentorship Program pairs you with a mentor from Patrick Henry College to meet your specific needs.
-We mostly commonly offer support in the following three tracks:
+We most commonly offer support in the following three tracks:

 Editing and Feedback - Do you want a second opinion on an important paper, project, or novel?
 This Program's Mentorship will offer feedback and edits to avoid mistakes and make your paper excellent.

 Creative Writing - Would you like to try your hand at writing creatively?
 This low-pressure track helps students engage their imaginations through short stories and sometimes poetry or novellas.

 Academic Writing - Writing well on the college level (and especially at Patrick Henry College) is challenging.
 This track aims at developing strong, organized essay writing and learning proper writing format guidelines which prepare students to meet the rigorous writing requirements of college.

 The ability to get flexible and specialized support is invaluable.
 The mentors feature a diverse range of talent from published fiction authors, editors of scholarly campus journals, lovers of poetry, to experts on mechanics and formatting.
 The program will match you with someone who will let you succeed in your specific area of expertise.

 Email our coordinator David Slaughter at firstname.lastname@example.org describing what you are looking for from the writing mentorship program.
 He will answer any questions you might have and pair you with one of the writing mentors from our team.